A blog by Ronny Allan

 Heterogeneity of Neuroendocrine Neoplasms

 There are more low-stage low-grade NET patients than you think, particularly appendiceal, gastric, and rectal cases.
-Sure, some of these patients will succumb to metastases but the majority of these patients will have a localised tumour removed and it will never bother them again in their lifetime.
+Sure, some of these patients will succumb to metastases but many of these patients will have a localised tumour removed and it will never bother them again in their lifetime.
 They don’t tend to join patient groups, at least not for the long term.
 Even many late-stage patients will die with their disease, not because of it

 On a similar subject, for those looking online for NETs prognostic data, I offer the following advice: